Government Policies and Business Regulatory Environment

 To promote India as a global manufacturing hub and showcase its commitment towards ease of doing business, the government is allowing import of raw materials and capital goods without payment of customs duty for manufacturing and other operations in a bonded manufacturing facility.

-Under this scheme, viz., MOOWR, the customs duty payable on raw materials is deferred until the finished goods are cleared to the domestic market.
-Import duty on capital goods is to be paid if and when the capital goods are cleared to the domestic market.
-If these imported inputs are utilized for exports, the deferred duty is exempted.
+Under this scheme, viz., MOOWR, the customs duty, except Integrated GST (IGST), payable on raw materials is deferred until the finished goods are cleared into the domestic market.
+Similarly, import duty on capital goods is to be paid if and when such capital goods are cleared into the domestic market.
+Where the imported inputs are utilized for exports and / or the capital goods are re-exported after usage, the deferred duty is exempted.

-The duty exemption scheme enables the duty-free import of inputs for export production.
+The duty exemption scheme enables duty-free import of inputs for export production.
 These include Advance Authorization and Duty-Free Import Authorization (DFIA).
-A duty remission scheme enables post-export replenishment/remission of duty on inputs used in export products and includes the Duty Drawback (DBK) scheme.
+A duty remission scheme enables post-export replenishment / remission of duty on inputs used in export products and includes the Duty Drawback (DBK) scheme.

 The Customs Act, 1962 provides for the levy and collection of customs duty on imports and exports, import/export procedures, prohibitions on the trade of certain goods, penalties, offenses, etc. The Central Government levies customs duty on the import and export of goods at the rates and on the basis of the classification under the Customs Tariff Act, 1975.